-How fast will jewelry software implementation cost be recouped?
+How fast will jewelry ERP software implementation cost be recouped?

 Typically, companies recoup the software implementation costs between one and two years.
 This is in corresponding with the Panorama Consulting's 2016 annual report:

 There are no two similar businesses, but below we try to describe a scenario on how a small business with a yearly revenue of 1,500,000$ could recoup the costs.

 A small business would most likely buy the Lite version of PIRO, which costs $9,990.
 About 20 hours of configuration and training will be necessary to prepare the jewelry ERP software for the go-live, costing $3,000 in total.
 If any customizations occur, the total cost of the implementation could sum up to $16000.

 |Estimated annual net profit (3% net profit margin)|| |